 Abkhaz authorities fear another coup d'état

-The Abkhaz opposition is actively campaigning for citizens to come on May 30 to the “People’s Rally” in Sukhum.
-It is assumed that at least 5,000 people will gather for the protest that is planned to take place just 100 meters from the presidential palace.
+The Abkhaz opposition is campaigning for citizens to attend a May 30 “People’s Rally” in Sukhum.
+It is assumed that at least 5,000 people will gather for the protest just 100 meters from the presidential palace.

 Abkhaz authorities fear another coup d’état — the third in the last ten years.